Thomas Galdames

-Thomas Ignacio Galdames Millán (born 20 November 1998) is a Chilean professional footballer who plays as a defender for Russian side Krylia Sovetov Samara and the Chile national team.
+Thomas Ignacio Galdames Millán (born 20 November 1998) is a Chilean professional footballer who plays as a defender for Russian side Krylia Sovetov Samara.
+He also played for the Chile national team.

 Club career

 In 2023, Galdames signed with Argentine Primera División club Godoy Cruz.

 In the second half of 2024, Galdames moved to Europe and joined Krylia Sovetov Samara in the Russian Premier League.
 On 3 August 2024, Krylia Sovetov announced a three-year contract with Galdames.
 On 25 August, he scored twice in Krylia's 3–1 comeback victory over Pari NN.

 International career

 Galdames represented Chile U17 during 2015.
 In 2020, he took part of the Chile U23 squad in the Pre-Olympic Tournament, but he didn't any appearance.

 At senior level, he received his first call up for the 2026 World Cup qualifiers in September 2023.

 Galdames made his debut on 29 June 2024 in a Copa América game against Canada.
 He substituted Darío Osorio in the 30th minute after the starting left-back Gabriel Suazo was sent off.
 The game ended scoreless and Chile was eliminated.